-The County has a proven record of successful public-private partnerships to divert waste, including a large-scale construction & demolition waste recycling facility and organic waste composting (refer to Section 4.5.3 for more information on these).
-Potential opportunities may include the County partnering on land, buildings, equipment, staff, auxiliary facilities, capital subsidies, and/or operating subsidies.

-- The Sustainable Business Park consists of approximately 15 developable acres in a central location within the County and located within the City of Madison, the County's largest single source of waste. - There will be an on-site education center with programs for the public which will help draw customers to a retail operation.
-There also will be space available for members of the public to drop off materials that can be resold or upcycled. - The Sustainability Campus is zoned City of Madison IG (Industrial-General District). https://library.municode.com/wi/madison/codes/code_of_ordinances?nodeId=COORMAWIVOICH1- -10 CH28ZOCOOR SUBCHAPTER 28FEMDI 28.089INENDI) - The site is shovel-ready and consists of generally flat, dry land served by municipal water and sanitary sewer with electrical utilities in place. - The site is located directly off of US Highway 12 & 18 and close to Interstates 90 and 94.
-The Wisconsin Department of Transportation recently completed an interchange improvement project adjacent to the site, making accessibility even more convenient. - The County envisions constructing a waste drop-off site at the Sustainability Campus, which could result in sorted goods available for tenant use. - Per the Sustainable Business Park Covenants, the Project Review Board may "...grant additional voting rights to projects that meet or exceed established waste diversion criteria." (see Section 4.2) - Per the County's Development Agreement with the City of Madison, projects "will be eligible to apply for financial assistance from the City, if the project meets program guidelines and policies at the time of application."
+- The County has a proven record of successful public-private partnerships to divert waste, including a large-scale construction & demolition waste recycling facility and organic waste composting (refer to Section 4.5.3 for more information on these).
+Potential opportunities may include the County partnering on land, buildings, equipment, staff, auxiliary facilities, capital subsidies, and/or operating subsidies. - The Sustainable Business Park consists of approximately 30 developable acres in a central location within the County and located within the City of Madison, the County's largest single source of waste. - There will be an on-site education center with programs for the public which will help draw customers to a retail operation.
+There also will be space available for members of the public to drop off materials that can be resold or upcycled. - The Sustainability Campus is zoned City of Madison IG (Industrial-General District). https://library.municode.com/wi/madison/codes/code of ordinances?nodeId=COORMAWIVOICH1--10 CH28ZOCOOR SUBCHAPTER 28FEMDI 28.089INENDI) - The site is shovel-ready and consists of generally flat, dry land served by municipal water and sanitary sewer with electrical utilities in place. - The site is located directly off of US Highway 12 & 18 and close to Interstates 90 and 94.
+The Wisconsin Department of Transportation recently completed an interchange improvement project adjacent to the site, making accessibility even more convenient. - The County envisions constructing a waste drop-off site at the Sustainability Campus, which could result in sorted goods available for tenant use. - Dane County has an existing interstate natural gas pipeline connection and offload facility at its existing landfill located directly across US Highway 12 & 18 from the Sustainable Business Park.
+The interconnect allows other biogas producers in the area to access renewable energy markets. - Per the Sustainable Business Park Covenants, the Project Review Board may "...grant additional voting rights to projects that meet or exceed established waste diversion criteria." (see Section 4.2) - Per the County's Development Agreement with the City of Madison, projects "will be eligible to apply for financial assistance from the City, if the project meets program guidelines and policies at the time of application."